 93. Other Magnetic Metals. - Later experimenters have extended the list of substances which are attracted by a magnet.
-In addition to iron (and steel) the following metals are recognized as magnetic, viz., nickel and cobalt.
-Some of their alloys with iron are also magnetic.
-It has also been supposed that chromium, cerium, and palladium are slightly magnetic, but further investigation has shown this to be erroneous.
+In addition to iron (and steel) the following metals are recognized as magnetic: - and a few others.
 But only nickel and cobalt are at all comparable with iron and steel in magnetic power, and even they are very far inferior.
 Other bodies, sundry salts of iron and other metals, paper, porcelain, and oxygen gas, are also very feebly attracted by a powerful magnet.
-Liquid oxygen is at tracted to the poles of magnets.